voyd-lang/voyd/reference/macros.md

 > of nested backquote plus some examples.
 > https://lisp-journey.gitlab.io/blog/common-lisp-macros-by-example-tutorial/

-Void follows the suggestion of this website and pairs commas with the outermost backquote.
+Voyd follows the suggestion of this website and pairs commas with the outermost backquote.
 Which allows one to use a backquote where a quote would normally be needed.